-BU faculty and staff are invited to take part in a six week, facilitator-led exploration of the Pulling Together: Manitoba Foundations guide beginning in late October.
+BU faculty and staff are invited to take part in a six week, facilitator-led exploration of the Pulling Together: Manitoba Foundations guide beginning in early October.
 See details below!

 Week 1 – Welcome & Introduction to the program and each other

 Week 2 – Section I: Intro to Indigenous Peoples

 Weeks 3 & 4 – Section II: Colonization